foggynight/turing-machine/README.md

 turing-machine
 ==============

-Turing machine simulator at the command line, with support for multitape and nondeterministic Turing machines.
+Turing machine simulator with support for multitape and nondeterministic Turing machines.

 Turing Machines